openhab/openhab-addons/bundles/org.openhab.io.homekit/README.md

 The tag can be:

 - full qualified: i.e. with accessory type and characteristic, e.g. "LeakSensor.LeakDetectedState"
-- shorthand version: with only either accessory type or characteristic, .e.g.
-"LeakSensor", "LeakDetectedState".
+- shorthand version: with only either accessory type or characteristic, e.g. "LeakSensor", "LeakDetectedState".

-if shorthand version has only accessory type, then HomeKit integration will automatically link *all* mandatory characteristics of this accessory type to the OpenHab item. e.g. window covering has 3 mandatory characteristics and following are identical definitions of window covering
+if shorthand version has only accessory type, then HomeKit will automatically link *all* mandatory characteristics of this accessory type to the openHAB item. e.g. HomeKit window covering has 3 mandatory characteristics: CurrentPosition, TargetPosition, PositionState.
+Following are equal configuration:

 ```xtend
 Rollershutter 	window_covering 	"Window Rollershutter"  	{homekit="WindowCovering"}